 Each mastery has two trees that usually focus on different aspects of the weapon: The Hatchet, for example, has one tree focused on melee attacks and another one that grants access to ranged abilities.
 In addition to three active abilities that become available as you progress down a tree, there are also various passive skills that you can choose from that give you further bonuses for the weapon.
 To progress in a tree, you first have to spend one point in the previous tier to unlock the abilities of the next tier.
 The final tier requires 10 points in the tree, making sure that you cannot get the final abilities of both trees at the same time.

-You have a total of three weapon slots and you start out with only one of them available.
-The second slot unlocks at level 5, the third one at level 30.
-Use these slots to carry more weapons for different situations.
-You can easily switch between them using the hotkeys (1, 2, 3).
-There is no restriction as to what weapons you can carry, so you could bring a melee weapon, a bow and a magic staff all at the same time.
+You have a total of two weapon slots and you start out with only one of them available.
+The second slot unlocks at level 5.
+Use your second slots to carry an additional weapon to swap to during combat.
+You can easily switch between them using the hotkeys (1, 2).
+There is no restriction as to what weapons you can carry, so you can equip any combination of any 2 weapons in New World.

 Items have weight and your inventory can only hold so much.
 You can see your current weight limit using the bar on top of your inventory.
 If you are overburdened you won't be able to dodge or run, which can be a death sentence in combat, so keep an eye on your inventory and free up some space before it's too late.